isabella232/advertising-cloud.en/help/dsp/campaign-management/placements/placement-duplicate.md

 * (For duplicated placements within the original campaigns) Optionally duplicate the original ads
 * Modify the status and flight dates of the new placements

+See "[What's Not Duplicated](#placement-not-duplicated)" for a list of placement settings that aren't duplicated.

 1. In the main menu, click **Campaigns**.
 1. Click the name of the campaign.
 1. In the submenu, click **Placements**.